 By Mark A. Strauss

 The increased use of the False Claims Act to combat duty evasion has alarmed importers.
-Liability under the FCA can be significant – three times damages plus penalties for each false entry document – which is far more severe than the penalties generally awarded in administrative proceedings before US Customs & Border Protection.
-The FCA’s qui tam provisions also incentivize whistleblowers to come forward and expose import fraud by providing awards of up to 30% of the amount recovered.
+Liability under the False Claims Act can be significant – three times damages plus penalties for each false entry document, which is far more severe than the penalties generally awarded in US Customs & Border Protection administrative proceedings.
+The False Claims Act’s qui tam provisions also incentivize whistleblowers to come forward and expose import fraud by providing awards of up to 30% of the amount recovered.
 Current and former employees and competitors of importers have filed whistleblower cases and received millions of dollars in awards.

 Whistleblower awarded 17% of recovery against wholesaler

-Last month, federal prosecutors in New York awarded whistleblower Xing Wei 17% of a $1 million FCA settlement with Pennsylvania womenswear wholesaler, Notations, Inc. Notations had purchased underdeclared goods manufactured in China under a “Delivered Duty Paid” or “DDP” type arrangement with its supplier.
+Last month, federal prosecutors in New York awarded whistleblower Xing Wei 17% of a $1 million False Claims Act settlement with Pennsylvania womenswear wholesaler, Notations, Inc. Notations had purchased underdeclared goods manufactured in China under a “Delivered Duty Paid” or “DDP” type arrangement with its supplier.
 This meant that the supplier was responsible for customs entry and duties payment while Notations paid an all-in purchase price.

 Nevertheless, the Department of Justice, which teamed up with US Customs & Border Protection to prosecute the case, alleged that Notations knew of, but nevertheless turned a blind eye to, the supplier’s practice of filing falsely understated import declarations to reduce its duty obligations.
 Notations also allegedly aided the scheme by providing the supplier with “assists” (in the form of fabric) knowing their value was not being declared as required, resulting in additional duty underpayment.
 Additionally, Notations allegedly helped the importer create a fictitious audit trail by issuing its purchase orders to a subsidiary of the supplier, which was named as the importer of record, in order to support the untrue claim that the subsidiary was a third-party, unrelated middleman.
 Notations also allegedly received financial inducements from the supplier including below-market prices, “excessive” chargebacks, and $200,000 in cash deposited into an offshore Notations account.